blinils/Wankil/videos-sorted-by-title.md

 * ON A FAIT LE TOP 1 !!!
 (H1Z1)
 * ON A FAIT UNE GROSSE BÊTISE (Arma 3 RP)
 * ON A PERDU DIMITRI (Animation)
+* ON A PERDU UN SPONSOR À CAUSE D'UNE BLAGUE (Silver Chains)
 * ON A PRIS LE MELON (CS:GO)
 * On a rencontré Apu des Simpson (DayZ)
 * ON AURAIT JAMAIS DÛ FAIRE DES PARIS...
 (CS:GO)